2cData/modern_data_lab/README.md

 ```
 You (should) now have a running container that have Centos running `java version "1.8.0_131"` with a JAVA_HOME environment variable pointed to `/usr/java/default`.

 While building a linux container running java is helpful, it does somewhat lack sustained dramatic impact.
+We will be manually executing commands, pulling them together into a Dockerfile and building a docker image with a tag related to the Lab.

 Open a different tab and enter `docker ps -l` to get the container id of this running instance.
 We're going to save this image as minimal_modern_data.
 For example:
 ```
 # List docker containers
 $ docker ps -l